ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

   ``survey_id``
     The numerical survey identifier as used across the ONS (e.g census | ccs ) ``case_id``
-    The case UUID used to identify an instance of a survey response request (generated in RM, may not be included if no case has been linked at submission time)
+    The case UUID used to identify an instance of a survey response request (generated in RM, may not be included if no case has been linked at launch time)
   ``flushed``
     Whether the survey was flushed or not.
 This will be `true` if the survey has been flushed through eQ (surveys that haven't been submitted could be flushed through at the end of their collection period) and `false` otherwise.
   ``collection``